awsdocs/aws-systems-manager-user-guide/doc_source/set-default-patch-baseline.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Patch Manager**\.

-1. In the patch baselines list, choose the button of a patch baseline that is not currently set as the default for an operating system type\.
+1. In the patch baselines list, choose the button of a patch baseline that isn't currently set as the default for an operating system type\.
 **Tip**
 The **Default baseline ** column indicates which baselines are currently set as the defaults\.